Building a smart energy future

 How secure is the information being sent from the customer’s meter to Alliant Energy?

-Our AMI system operates under a Federal Communications Commission (FCC) license and uses a portion of the 900 MHz radio frequency band separate from that commonly used by consumer products such as cordless telephones and garage door openers.
-Because of this, our AMI system will not cause interference problems with other wireless devices.
+No. Our system operates under a Federal Communications Commission (FCC) license and uses a portion of the 900 MHz radio frequency band separate from that commonly used by consumer products such as cordless telephones and garage door openers.
+Because of this, our system will not cause interference problems with other wireless devices.